Associate in Engineering Degree

 Courses Sequence:Program Planning Guide

 The engineering curriculum is designed to prepare students to successfully transfer to an engineering degree program in a four-year university.
-We have created advising tools to assist you, depending on what type of engineering you wish to pursue and which university you wish to attend.

 To be eligible for the transfer of credits under the AE to the Bachelor of Science in Engineering Articulation Agreement, community college graduates must obtain a grade of "C" or better in each course and an overall GPA of at least 2.5 on a 4.0 scale.